 How very very progressive.

-Lightpainter Premium Member 5 months ago
+Lightpainter Premium Member over 1 year ago

 Two observations about slang: